 What is the purpose of fund accounting?

 Using a nonprofit accounting system helps monitor donor restrictions by separating different types of revenue into individual funds.
 Thereby, preventing mismanagement of funding.

 Each fund has its own:

 - Balance sheet

-Donations are designated by the donor as either restricted or unrestricted donations.
+Donors can choose to designate their donation as either restricted or unrestricted donations.
 For example, donors can specify their intention through an agreement with the nonprofit.
 Likewise, nonprofits must be transparent when asking for money.

-How to setup a nonprofit accounting system
+How to setup a nonprofit fund accounting system

 To set up a nonprofit accounting system, start with net assets without donor restrictions.
 This includes the general activities of the organization, or the unrestricted fund.
 Other names include: operating fund, general fund or current unrestricted fund.
 Keep in mind, this fund is the backbone of financing your organization’s mission.

 Next, set up net assets with donor restrictions.
 It is important to note, nonprofits must use this revenue in the way the donor intended.
 However, nonprofits may use the earned income to carry out the organization’s ongoing activities.
 On the other hand, some endowment gifts stipulate how to use the funds.